logicalperson0/alx-higher_level_programming/0x00-python-hello_world/README.md

 4. 4-print_float.py is a py script that prints Float: 3.14

-5. 5-print_string.py is a py script that prints  times a string stored in the variable str, followed by its first 9 characters
+5. 5-print_string.py is a py script is a string stored in the variable str, followed by its first 9 characters

-6.
+6. 6-concat.py is a py script that prints Welcome to Holberton School!

+7.